Karumi/project-quality-assurance/agile-methodology.md

 ### Priority Review (Quarterly/Monthly)

 Based on the size of the project and the team, this feedback can be gathered from quarterly to monthly.
 The product owner will sit with the customer and review the priorities of the features.
-This phase uses the information gathered from the Strategy Review, and Feedback gathered during each Sprint.
+This phase uses the information collected from the Strategy Review, and Feedback gathered during each Sprint.

 ### Replenishment (Weekly)